Exercises for Older Surfers: How to Stay Fit and Keep Catching Waves

 kettlebells, kettlebell training, kettlebell trainer

 Include single-leg balance drills – Bulgarian split squats, skipping, single leg step ups, mini tramp sessions – incorporate single-leg drills with eyes closed for a challenge.
-The exercises will help improve your surfing ability and overall athletic ability.

 Incorporating athletic stretches pre-surf and yoga routines can keep you limber and wave-ready.